apporc/dotfiles/README.md

   ![Screenshot 2](https://lh6.googleusercontent.com/-COF7SB3qhvI/Ub6TSK7z4qI/AAAAAAAAEP8/21E69UwDBRY/w1118-h640-no/Screenshot-3.png)

 #####NOTE:
+1. you need to run "git submodule init && git submodule update" at the top of git's working tree to sync those vim plugins at first
-1. on ubuntu, install vim-gnome or compile vim from source code to get clipboard support
+2. on ubuntu, install vim-gnome or compile vim from source code to get clipboard support
-2. if you want to use fancy mode for powerline, then config your patched font and change "unicode" to "fancy" in
+3. if you want to use fancy mode for powerline, then config your patched font and change "unicode" to "fancy" in
 vimrc/plugins/powerline.vim